onesien/aws-for-free/README.md

 Steps to put application on the internet:
 * Create an AWS s3 bucket on amazon.
+* Once the bucket is created, enable `Static Website Hosting` for the bucket under the properties tab
 * Create an AWS user that has permissions to that bucket.
 * Create a profile in your `~/.aws/credentials`
 ```